 Students meet with a representative from the Office of Post-Secondary Education prior to enrolling in a program at CPI.
 During this meeting, the student receives individualized counseling regarding career goals and program options.
-Additionally, students have the opportunity to meet with individual program representatives to gain additional information regarding the curriculum and training, as well as career opportunities.
+Additionally, students can meet with individual program representatives to gain additional information regarding the curriculum and training, as well as career opportunities.